Samuel-Adeola/PurpleTeamCloudLab/README.md

 •	adlab\kbaehr, Pass:LabPass1: This is the workstation user, it doesn't have admin privileges (Possible privilege escalation?).
 Feel free to add him to the local admin group if you want to test UAC bypasses

-To access the blue team machine HELK
+To access the blue team machine HELK:

 •	SSH: you can connect using ssh ec2-user@<blueteam public ip> and it will use the key pair you moved to .ssh folder and renamed to id_rsa

 •	From the browser: use the machine public IP and connect to it using https from your browser with credentials: helk/LabPass1

-To access the red team caldera machine
+To access the red team caldera machine:

 •	SSH: you can connect using ssh ec2-user@<redteam public IP>